-As the region that saw the first European settlers, the Northeast US holds many of the most fascinating historical sites in America.
-You’ll find plenty of historical sites in New England and the Mid-Atlantic states below.
+As the land that saw the first European settlers, the Northeast US holds many of the most fascinating historical sites in America.
+You’ll find a plethora of historic sites in the Northeast Region (encompassing New England and the Mid-Atlantic states) below.

 Colonial era, Revolutionary War, Civil War, Victorian and Gilded Age: much of what shaped our country happened on the Eastern Seaboard.
 Choose one or more of the following 50 escapes to be immersed in American History.